Maker-Rat/Air_Hockey_RL/README.md

   - -1000 for having a goal scored against it
   - -1 for every frame the puck is in the agent's half

-This resulted in the agent learning decently well how to attack the puck [as soon as it enters it half](/RL_vs_NN.mp4).
+This resulted in the agent learning decently well how to attack the puck [as soon as it enters it's half](/RL_vs_NN.mp4).
 It's defensive capabilities however are next to none.

 ## Further Work